Samuel Eto'o: Everton

-Sampdoria
+Later career and retirement

 On 27 January 2015, Eto'o returned to the Italian Serie A, joining Sampdoria on a two-and-a-half-year deal.

-Antalyaspor

 On 25 June 2015, Eto'o moved to Turkish side Antalyaspor on a three-year contract.
 He made his debut on 15 August 2015 in a league match against İstanbul Başakşehir, scoring two goals and helping Antalyaspor win 3–2.
 Eto'o had a blistering start to the season, scoring 13 goals in his first 15 games, and was named the interim player-manager for the team after the previous coach, Yusuf Şimşek, was sacked on 7 December.
 He continued in this capacity until José Morais was hired as Şimşek's permanent replacement on 6 January 2016.

-Konyaspor

 On 31 January 2018, after leaving Antalyaspor by mutual consent, Eto'o joined league rivals Konyaspor on a two-and-a-half-year contract.

-Qatar SC

 He signed for Qatar SC in August 2018.
 In February 2019 he said he wished to continue playing for a further year.

-Retirement

 On 7 September 2019, Eto'o announced his retirement from football.